top of page

 Step # 2: Define a mixed_instance_policy

-The instances_distribution block defines how we want to mix on-demand and spot instances, in our case we want to use 100% spot instances, but there can be business cases when we want a percentage of on-demand instances (critical workflows).
-The spot allocation block strategy defines how we want AWS to choose spot instances for our workflows (price, instance type, etc) .
+The instances_distribution block defines how we want to mix on-demand and spot instances.
+In our case we want to use 100% spot instances, but there can be business cases when we want a percentage of on-demand instances (critical workflows).
+The spot allocation block strategy defines how we want AWS to choose spot instances for our workflows (price, instance type, etc).
 We can also define strategies for on-demand allocation and spot pooling.

 The launch_template block references the launch template needed for the autoscaling group, in this case, we override the instances that we want for our workflow.